Steinstücken: The corridor

-To eliminate this threat and alleviate this enormous inconvenience to the residents of Steinstücken, a road connecting the settlement to Kohlhasenbrück in West Berlin was built in 1972.
+To alleviate the enormous inconvenience of daily border crossings, a road connecting Steinstücken to Kohlhasenbrück, the most adjacent neighborhood of Wannsee, was built in 1972.
 This required an exchange of territory between East Germany and West Berlin, which in turn required the approval of the four occupation powers: the Soviet Union, United States, United Kingdom, and France.
-Following meetings of the Allied Commission, the four powers signed the Four Power Agreement on Berlin on September 3, 1971, which led to a tiny sliver of land connecting West Berlin to Steinstücken becoming part of West Berlin territory.

-In return West Berlin ceded six uninhabited exclaves to East Germany and paid four million West German Deutsche Marks.
-The connecting road, Bernhard-Beyer-Straße, was then built on this sliver, allowing Steinstücken residents to cross unimpeded to West Berlin.
-As the new border enclosed the road on both of its sides, so did the Berlin Wall after East Germany extended it accordingly.
+Following meetings of the Allied Commission, the four powers signed the Four Power Agreement on Berlin on 3 September 1971.
+This resolved a number of irregularities in the border between East Germany and West Berlin, and made a tiny sliver of land connecting the rest of West Berlin to Steinstücken a part of West Berlin territory.
+In return, West Berlin ceded six uninhabited exclaves to East Germany and paid four million West German Deutsche Marks.
+A connecting road, Bernhard-Beyer-Straße, was then built on this sliver, allowing Steinstücken residents to cross unimpeded to the rest of West Berlin.
+As the new border enclosed the road, extensions of the Berlin Wall were built on either side.
+The land transfer and building of the road ended Steinstücken's status as an exclave for all practical purposes.

-The bridge above the Deutsche Reichsbahn railway tracks, leading to the other half of Steinstücken, caused special problems.
-East Germany refused to transfer this territory to West Berlin.
+Another complication was that railway tracks bisected Steinstücken, and residents used the Stahnsdorfer Straße bridge at the northern edge of the neighborhood to cross from one side to the other.
+East Germany refused to transfer the territory occupied by the bridge to West Berlin, because the railway tracks below belonged to the East German-owned Deutsche Reichsbahn.
 A compromise was reached in which the bridge and the airspace above it became part of West Berlin, while the airspace and land below the bridge, including the tracks, remained in East German hands.

-The land transfer and building of the road ended Steinstücken's status as an exclave for all practical purposes.
+Following the reunification of Germany, the heavily-fortified international border around Steinstücken was dismantled and the neighborhood has become seamlessly integrated with surrounding Babelsberg.
+However, the former border remains as the boundary between the states of Berlin and Brandenburg, including the oddity of having the Stahnsdorfer Straße bridge as part of Berlin but the land below it in Brandenburg.